-MODELS WITH A HOLE IN THE RECOIL PAD
+ADJUSTABLE COMB WITH A HOLE IN THE RECOIL PAD

 This section explains how to adjust the cast and comb height on models with a single hole in the upper left side of the recoil pad (Figure 17).
-This comb features a total adjustment range of 1⁄2" for cast on and cast off adjustment.
-Adjustment increments are approximately 1⁄26".
-Cast on and cast off angle adjustments of a maximum of 1⁄28" are also possible.
+This comb features a total adjustment range of 1/4" of cast on and cast off adjustment and approximately 5/8" of total height adjustment.
+Adjustment increments are approximately 1/16".